 Most of us think of Momondo as a travel search engine, and that's true.
 It's beloved among all those other travel sites for its price calendar display, which quickly displays the best deals for your flight search.

-But this isn’t an ordinary online travel agency (OTA).
-It’s a particular type of search engine known in the travel world as a “metasearch” engine.
+But this isn't an ordinary online travel agency (OTA).
+It's a particular type of search engine known in the travel world as a “metasearch” engine.
+In layman's terms?
+It's an OTA of OTAs or a search engine of search engines.

 Some of us may wonder why these metasearch sites are necessary when there are big OTAs such as Priceline and Expedia.
 BUT!